 Ottada – Ada cooked using earthen pots

-As told earlier, cardamom and cumin are not added for Poovada.
-Yet in some regions, both these ingredients are added too.
-Some people dry fry green gram and add to it.
-Add water and salt to rice flour and mix well.
-For sweetness you can add jaggery or sugar.
-All the ingredients are mixed together and spread using hands on banana leaves.
-Sprinkle a little scrapped coconut in the middle portion of the leaf, and fold it into two.
-When you cook this ada by slowly heating in an earthen pot, it is called Ottada.
-During my childhood days, rice-jaggery mixture are wrapped in palm leaves and cooked in steam.
-Adas prepared this way taste different.
-It has been a long time since I have tasted this palm leaf ada.
+As mentioned earlier, cardamom and cumin are not traditionally added to Poovada.
+However, in some regions, these ingredients are included.
+Some people also dry-fry green gram and add it to the mixture.
+Rice flour is mixed well with water and salt.
+For sweetness, jaggery or sugar may be added.
+All the ingredients are mixed thoroughly and spread by hand on banana leaves.
+A little scraped coconut is sprinkled in the centre of the leaf, which is then folded in half.
+When this ada is slowly cooked in an earthen pot, it is called Ottada.

 Semiya ada

-Chuttada is prepared by cooking adas in charcoal.
-The filling is spread in banana leaves, wrapped and fully covered in burning charcoal.
-If leaves of Njeral tree are used to wrap ada, it becomes Njeral Ada.
-If Nannari powder (Indian sarsaparilla) is added to Ilayada, it becomes Nannari Ada.
-When jackfruit is added to rice flour, coconut and jaggery and ada is prepared, it is called Chakka ada or Chakkayappam.
+Chuttada is prepared by cooking adas directly in charcoal.
+The filling is spread on banana leaves, wrapped securely, and completely covered with burning charcoal.
+When leaves of the Njeral tree are used instead of banana leaves, it is called Njeral Ada.
+If Nannari powder (Indian sarsaparilla) is added to ilayada, it becomes Nannari Ada.
+When ripe jackfruit is mixed with rice flour, scraped coconut, and jaggery to prepare ada, it is known as Chakka Ada or Chakkayappam.

 Ilayada is called Ilayappam in Thiruvananthapuram